Investing in Skills: Gilding at SohoFrames

 Intensive One-on-One Gilding Training

-A gilder whose work and ethics we admired arrived at our Soho workshop and began teaching us directly.
+A gilder whose work and ethics we admired, arrived at our Soho workshop and began to teach us.
+He focused specifically on the technique needed to successfully gild picture frames.

 - One-on-one intensive training sessions